ricallinson/msm/README.md

 	qemu-system-x86_64 -m 512 -hda ./images/base.img -cdrom ./iso/core-x86-14.0.iso -boot d

 Once the VM loads the boot screen, hit `return`.
-No boot option are required at this point.
+No boot options are required at this point.

-Then type the following to install the `install tool`.
+Now type the following to install the `install tool`.

 	tce-load -wil tc-install